By the way, we're up to audio soundbite five in order as I inform the broadcast engineer what's coming up.

 And then the appropriations process isn't a whole different thing from the authorization process.

-You can authorize the money to be spent.
+You authorize the money to be spent.

-Now, the appropriations process is where the real debate will begin.
+And then the appropriations process is where the real debate will begin.

 And what the likely thing to happen here is that Senate Democrats will probably again challenge the president's war policy with debate of the $459 billion defense appropriations bill scheduled to start today, maybe later, with a separate $189 billion emergency war funding bill.

-Now, when these three, and by the way, some Democrats proposed this as well, too.
+Now, when these three, by the way, some Democrats proposed this as well, too, it was shot down.

 It was dismissed as half-baked, and that was the view of Democrat leaders.